H 2934 in West Virginia Continues Despite DOJ

 West Virginia has been one of the strongest supporters of the post-PASPA order and the passing of the H 2934 that would potentially legalize sports betting as well as online poker and iGaming products is the living proof.

-Following a successful vote in the house the bill, officially labelled West Virginia Lottery Interactive Wagering Act is on its way to the Senate where a number of committees will look into it.
+Following a successful vote in the house, the bill, officially labeled West Virginia Lottery Interactive Wagering Act is on its way to the Senate where a number of committees will look into it.

 Should the Senate clear the legislation, then it would be up to Governor Jim Justice to sign the bill into law or sent it back for last-minute patching up if he finds anything off with the document.